natt96z/cybersac/docs/source/MediumCybersac.rst

    :width: 35%
    :align: right

 :blue:`4.
-Once the` **Copper Straight-Through** :blue:`cable is selected, click on any of the two computers and select` **FastEthernet0** :blue:`.(In terms of a real word scenario, we are currently connecting an ethernet cable into an available ethernet port on a computer)`
+Once the` :red:`Copper Straight-Through` :blue:`cable is selected, click on any of the two computers and select` :red:`FastEthernet0` :blue:`.(In terms of a real word scenario, we are currently connecting an ethernet cable into an available ethernet port on a computer)`

 |
 |